18 Simple Rules to Follow If You Want to Live to 100

 You probably know that too much stress can raise your risk of diseases that can shorten your life.
 But stress isn’t going away, so set the goal of finding ways to cope.
 Meditation is one very effective method for reducing the negative health impacts of stress, but even simple breathing exercises can help.
 Once a day, sit quietly for a few minutes and focus on nothing but breathing in and out, trying to slow down your breath to a count of four (or more) on both the inhale and exhale.

-Roll out your yoga mat and check out the surprising benefits of yoga.
+Roll out your yoga mat and check out these health benefits of yoga.

 Don’t skip your annual physical